keith-lawrence-rl/episerver-tech-test/readme.md

 -----------------------------------------

 You have 1 hour to accomplish as much as possible.
 Bonus marks for SOLID development and unit-testing.
-Give some thought to how you would improve your solution for discussion after
+Give some thought to how you would improve your solution for discussion after.

 -----------------------------------------